vertica/VerticaPy/docs/source/contribution_guidelines_code_auto_doc.rst

 .. important:: We need to follow the following naming convention while creating image files.
     The name should be the entire directory with _ between sub-directories.
 We should also add the class name if the function is inside a particular class.
 For example:
-    If I want to create an html/image for the boxplot function which is located in core/vDataFrame/_plottling.py and inside teh vDFPlot class.
+    If I want to create an html/image for the boxplot function which is located in core/vDataFrame/_plottling.py and inside the vDFPlot class.
 For this the file name should be: ``core_vDataFrame__plotting_vDFPlot_boxplot``
     If you want to create multiple plots inside one function that add numbering at the end for example:
     ``core_vDataFrame__plotting_vDFPlot_boxplot_1``
     ``core_vDataFrame__plotting_vDFPlot_boxplot_2``